 A couple of years ago, our family visited the International Peace Garden on the border of the United States and Canada.
 The park joins land between the two countries into hundreds of acres of gardens filled with countless varieties of blooming plantlife in every direction.
 In it, there’s a spot where you can stand with one foot in Canada and one foot in the United States, allowing you to exist in two places at one time.

-It’s exactly where I feel like my daughter and I are today: straddling the line between infancy and maturity.
+It’s exactly where I feel like my daughter and I are today: straddling the line between childhood and maturity.
 It’s virtually impossible to determine where one stops and another begins, or when, or why, or how.
-But, when I take a step back, I see there’s beauty blooming in every direction.
+But, when I take a step back, I’m reminded there’s beauty in every direction.

-Sometimes, it’s hard to see my little girl fading away, to feel our relationship changing and complicating as it evolves and grows.
+Sometimes, it’s hard to see my little girl fading away, to feel our relationship changing and complicating as it evolves.

 But it’s breathtaking to catch a glimpse of the young woman she’s becoming—and the mother she’s helping me discover.